-All business decisions must be made, and all business activities must be conducted, in the best interests of the Bank.
-The Directors, Officers and Employees should avoid any action which may involve, or may appear to involve, a conflict with the interest of the Bank.
-The Personnel may not have any financial or other business relationships with customers, vendors, or competitors that might impair, or even appear to impair, the independence of any judgment they may need to make in the best interest of the Bank.
-The Directors, Officers and Employees must disclose to their supervisors all potential conflicts of interest between them and the Bank.
+All business decisions must be made, and all business activities must be conducted, in the best interests of Shinsei Bank Group member companies.
+The Directors, Officers, and Employees shall avoid any action that may involve, or may appear to involve, a conflict of interest in their relationships with the customers of the Shinsei Bank Group.
+The Directors, Officers and Employees may not have any business relationships with customers, vendors, or competitors that might impair, or even appear to impair, the independence of any judgment they may need to make in the best interest of each Group member company.

-4.4.
+4.5.
 Personal investments

-4.5.
+4.6.
 Political activities and contributions

-The Directors, Officers and Employees have the right to voluntarily participate in the political activities.
-The Bank will not require the Directors, Officers and Employees to contribute to, support or oppose any political group or candidate.
-If the Directors, Officers and Employees choose to participate in the political activities, they must do so during their own time and as individual, not as a representative of the Bank.
-The Directors, Officers and Employees may not use the Bank's property for political activities, nor allow such activities to be considered as the Bank's activities or those supported by the Bank.
+The Directors, Officers, and Employees have the right to voluntarily participate in political activities.
+The Shinsei Bank Group will not require the Directors, Officers, and Employees to contribute to, support or oppose any political group or candidate.
+If they choose to participate in the political activities, they must do so during their own time and as an individual, not as a representative of the Group.
+They may not use the Group's property for political activities, nor allow such activities to be considered as the Group's activities or those supported by the Group.